 connections Brescia – Salò

-What to see and what to do in Salò.
+What to see and what to do in a day trip in Salò.

 The surroundings of Salò are rightly famous for their beauty and for the amount of excursions and visits that can be done.
 Very popular, especially by foreign tourists, is the Saturday morning market in Salò.